JYang-AI/jyang-ai.github.io/_news/announcement_11.md

 related_posts: false
 ---

-I will server in the Technical Program Committee of [e-Energy'26](https://energy.acm.org/conferences/eenergy/2026/)
+:star: I will server in the Technical Program Committee of [e-Energy'26](https://energy.acm.org/conferences/eenergy/2026/)